Sustainability Material Issue 6 Improving Employee Health

 |Metabolic syndrome||Pre-metabolic syndrome|

-Reference: A 2018 survey about specific health checkups and specific health guidance implementation by the National Federation of Health Insurance Societies of 1,034 health insurance societies found that 15.0% of all said societies’ members were classified as having metabolic syndrome and 14.0% as having pre-metabolic syndrome.
+Reference: 2020 data on specific health checkups and specific health guidance implementation from the National Federation of Health Insurance Societies; of 1,125 health insurance societies.
+15.1% of all said societies’ members were classified as having metabolic syndrome and 13.1% as having pre-metabolic syndrome.

 Furthermore, in collaboration with the Lion Foundation for Dental Health (LDH), Lion has elucidated the link between gum disease and metabolic syndrome.
 We will continue to reinforce initiatives aimed at the prevention of gum disease and metabolic syndrome among employees going forward.

 Under the joint leadership of the Lion Health Insurance Society and the director of the Human Resources Development Center, individuals identified as requiring specific health guidance are encouraged to receive health guidance.
 We strive to offer a health guidance program that facilitates understanding of the goals of specific health guidance and what it comprises while making it easy for individuals to take action and enjoyable for them to continue their efforts.

 In 2020, as an internal collaborative initiative, we provided Lion’s Lactoferrin products and an email newsletter to employees who signed up, supporting their lifestyle improvement efforts.
 Furthermore, a dedicated registered dietician from the Lion Health Insurance Society provided nutritional guidance internally.
 Through these and other efforts, Lion proactively provided support, working with professionals with abundant knowledge and experience from in and outside the Company.